 This is thought to be the rarest variety of sunflower.

-Its common name is Steinitz’s sunflower.
-It is a member of the sunflower family (Asteraceae).
-It is one of the rarest species of sunflower in the United States.
+Its common name is Steinitz’s sunflower, and it is a member of the sunflower family (Asteraceae).
+This variety is one of the rarest types of sunflowers in the USA.

 American Giant Hybrid